fallen-icarus/cardano-swaps/Benchmarks/TwoWaySwap.md

 possible.

 The universal swap spending script requires about 27 ADA to store on-chain.
-Each minting policy requires about 22 ADA to be stored on-chain.
+The universal minting policy requires about 22 ADA to be stored on-chain.

 ## Creating swaps